opea-project/GenAIExamples/README.md

 ### ChatQnA

-[ChatQnA](./ChatQnA/README.md) is an example of chatbot for question and answering through retrieval argumented generation (RAG).
+[ChatQnA](./ChatQnA/README.md) is an example of chatbot for question and answering through retrieval augmented generation (RAG).

 <table>
 	<tbody>